-During the financial year ended 30 June 2017 and as at the date of approval of these financial statements, the Board consisted of five directors as shown below.
-Both non-executive directors are considered independent under the criteria identified in the QCA Code and together they bring considerable knowledge, skills and experience to the Board and its deliberations.
+During the financial year ended 30 June 2018 and as at the date of approval of these financial statements, the Board consisted of six directors as shown below.
+Charles Butler was appointed as a Non-Executive Director on 23 October 2017.
+All non-executive directors are considered independent under the criteria identified in the QCA Code and together they bring considerable knowledge, skills and experience to the Board and its deliberations.
 The members of the Board are:

-Iain McDonaldIndependent Non-Executive ChairmanDavid Mortimer AOIndependent Non-Executive DirectorJamie JacksonExecutive Director and Vice Chairman
+Iain McDonaldIndependent Non-Executive ChairmanDavid Mortimer AOIndependent Non-Executive DirectorCharles ButlerIndependent Non-Executive DirectorJamie JacksonExecutive Director and Vice Chairman